snowdriftcoop/snowdrift/README.md

 * The #yesod and #haskell IRC channels on freenode.net are active and helpful

 Our front-end design uses **[Twitter Bootstrap](http://getbootstrap.com/)** for layout and styles, although there are cases where we use our own custom CSS.

-Note: Bootstrap uses a 12-column layout and so a div that uses all 12 is full-width.
-As some div with column specification is always required, our internal convention is to use .col-xs-12 as the default code for full-width.
-That means it is full-width on extra-small screens and above (i.e. on all screens).
-Whenever we want less than full width, then we use the xs, sm, md, lg specifications as appropriate for each case (see the Bootstrap docs at the link).
+Note: Bootstrap uses a 12-column layout, and some column specification is always required.
+So, our internal convention is to use .col-xs-12 as the default code.
+This default will generate full-width for all screen sizes, and then when we want to specify a particular thought-out decision about rendering on larger screens (including potentially staying full-width), we add classes for the other screen sizes (sm, md, lg) as appropriate.
+Otherwise, see the Bootstrap docs at the link above.

 On the site we have a page about [site-design](https://snowdrift.coop/p/snowdrift/w/site-design), and the tickets and discussion there cover specific issues.